mainwp/mainwp/readme.txt

 == Changelog ==

 = 4.0.7.2 - 2-3-20 =
-* Fixed: an issue with loading Manage Sites table with AJAX
+* Fixed: An issue with loading Manage Sites table with AJAX
-* Fixed: an issue with dismissing the broken email functionality warning messages
+* Fixed: An issue with dismissing the broken email functionality warning messages
 * Added: link to MainWP Community to the header element
-* Updated: renamed the "assests" directory to "assets"
+* Updated: renamed the "assets" directory to "assets."
 * Updated: multiple cosmetic improvements
 * Updated: removed some steps from the quick setup wizard